TriKro/rsb-content/part4-evaluative_market_experiment/fake-door-smoke-test.md

 ### Potential Biases

 * Copy bias: The words used in the fake door will greatly influence your results.
-Make sure you try copy variations.
+Make sure to try copy variations.
 * Location bias.
 The location of your ad \(which platform\) or your link \(relative position on your website\) will also influence your results.
 Make sure you try different variations.

 ### Field Tips